siddiqur-54/task_documentations/OOP and Clean Coding/OOP_Clean Coding_README.md

 ## 2. Abstraction

 Abstraction is a fundamental concept in Object-Oriented Programming (OOP) that focuses on hiding the implementation details of an object and exposing only the essential functionality to the user.
+It allows users to interact with objects at a high level without needing to understand the internal workings.

+**Key Points:**
 - **Focus**: Abstraction emphasizes "what" an object does rather than "how" it does it.
 - **Implementation**: There are two primary ways to achieve abstraction in Java:
   - **Abstract Classes**: Classes that cannot be instantiated on their own and may contain abstract methods (methods without a body).
   - **Interfaces**: Fully abstract types that can only contain abstract methods and final, static constants.

+**Real-Life Example:**
+- A remote control for home appliances, such as a television or air conditioner, is a perfect example of abstraction.
+When using a remote, you interact with a simple interface of buttons for power, volume, and channel control, without needing to understand the complex internal workings of the appliance.

 ### I. Abstract Class (0 to 100% Abstraction)
+An abstract class is a class that cannot be instantiated directly.
+Abstract classes provide partial abstraction by allowing some methods to be implemented while others are left to be defined by subclasses.

+**Key Points:**
 - An abstract class cannot be instantiated directly and can have both abstract methods (without implementation) and concrete methods (with implementation).
 - It can include constructors, static methods, and final methods that cannot be overridden by subclasses.

 ### II.
 Interface (100% Abstraction)
-- An interface cannot be instantiated directly and can only have abstract methods (implicitly public and abstract) and static methods.
-- It cannot have constructors but can include constants (static final variables).
-- A class can implement multiple interfaces, supporting multiple inheritance.
+An interface is a reference type that defines a contract for what methods a class should implement.
+Interfaces achieve 100% abstraction.
+This allows you to define what functionality a class should offer while hiding the implementation details.

+**Key Points:**
+- **Method Declaration**: Interfaces declare abstract methods without providing method bodies.
+This ensures that any class implementing the interface must provide implementations for these methods.
+- **Implementation**: Classes that implement an interface must provide concrete implementations for all of its methods.
+This enforces a contract that the class must adhere to.
+- **Abstraction**: Interfaces provide complete abstraction by exposing only method signatures and hiding implementation details.
+This allows users to interact with objects at a high level of abstraction.

 - **Example**:
     ```java